snejadi/Starbucks/README.md

   - MinMaxScaler: Scale and translate each feature between zero and one
   - PCA: Principal component analysis for dimensionality reduction
-  - KNeighborsClassifier: to perform the classification Similar steps are used for both stages of classification, and GridSearchCV is used to facillitate searching over parameter values for SMOTE, PCA, and KNeighborsClassifier.
+  - KNeighborsClassifier: to perform the classification
+<br>Similar steps are used for both stages of classification, and GridSearchCV is used to facillitate searching over parameter values for SMOTE, PCA, and KNeighborsClassifier.

 ## File Description
 <br> The Jupyter Notebook file ([Starbucks](https://github.com/snejadi/Starbucks/blob/b4b54972423d321e21b006282fb17e10349785dd/Starbucks.ipynb))for Exploratory data analysis, classification, and validating the results.